IgniteUI/igniteui-documentation/topics/02_Controls/igPieChart/02_igPieChart_DataBinding.md

 ### <a id="mvc-steps"></a>Steps

-The following steps demonstrate how to instantiate and bind an `igPieChart` control in ASP.NET MVC by providing a list of data objects to a strongly typed view and use the Ignite UI for MVC DataChart.
+The following steps demonstrate how to instantiate and bind an `igPieChart` control in ASP.NET MVC by providing a list of data objects to a strongly typed view and use the %%ProductNameMVC%% DataChart.

 1. Define data model.